Top

 There are two main pieces to most custody cases.
 Legal custody refers to who makes important decisions about schooling, medical care, and other significant areas of a child’s life.
 Physical custody and parenting time refer to where the child lives and the schedule for time with each parent.
 Our role is to help you present a clear picture of your involvement so the court can see what your relationship with your children actually looks like.

-Courts often give considerable attention to day to day parenting.
-Who handles school drop offs, homework, medical appointments, or extracurricular activities can influence how a judge views a parenting plan.
+Courts often give considerable attention to day-to-day parenting.
+Who handles school drop-offs, homework, medical appointments, or extracurricular activities can influence how a judge views a parenting plan.
 We work with fathers to gather records, communications, and calendars that reflect their actual responsibilities, not just their job title or work schedule.
 For many fathers, this kind of detail helps correct assumptions about who is doing what in the home.

 Some fathers also face accusations related to domestic violence, substance use, or mental health.
 These issues are serious, and how they are handled can change the direction of a case.
 Our firm has experience managing cases involving domestic violence restraining orders and psychiatric concerns.
 We help fathers understand how these factors may affect custody, what the court will likely want to see, and what steps can support a safer and more accurate assessment of the situation.